 Historic Preservation Covenant: The Historic Resources Inventory prepared for the Downtown Specific Plan identified the building as being potentially eligible for listing on a state or national register under Criteria A (events) and C (design/construction).
 In anticipation of the disposition of the Post Office, the USPS commissioned an historic resource evaluation to identify potentially historic or character-defining elements of the property.
 Those elements include the lobby (both interior and exterior), the primary building facade facing Park Road, and the exterior artwork including the bronze relief over the entrance doors.
-As a condition of the sale, USPS placed a preservation covenant on the property to ensure preservation of those character defining elements of the property.
-Any adaptive re-use of the building must retain and incorporate these elements.
+As a condition of the sale, USPS placed a preservation covenant on the property to ensure preservation of those character defining elements of the building must retain and incorporate these elements.